 Which of these stress busters do you think you could try first?

-It’s important to know how to draw a line, nicely, when you’re caring for an aging parent.
+It’s important to know how to kindly draw a line when you’re caring for an aging parent.
 There is always more to do.
 It’s difficult to know when you’ve done enough.
-Your ability to set limits for yourself is crucial to your ability to care for your loved one over the long haul.
+Your ability to set limits for yourself is foundational to your ability to care for your loved one over the long haul.
 If you’re not clear about when to say “no,” you’re headed for exhaustion and burnout.
-And THEN where will your loved one be?
+And then where will your loved one be?

 Setting limits can bring up many conflicting thoughts and feelings.
 The science of cognitive–behavioral therapy takes a very constructive approach.
 Its message is, “Don’t believe everything you think!”
 That means we often get caught up in thoughts and feelings that seem true.
 On deeper examination, however, they are biased by inaccurate assumptions.

 Inaccurate assumptions about caring can get in the way of wise decisions.
 For instance, we may believe that we can show our love only in certain ways.
-Or that we must be all-giving.
-If we aren’t, then we don’t love the person we care for.
-You will be doing yourself, and your family member, a favor if you take a second look at your assumptions and consider alternate perspectives.
+Or that we must give everything we have.
+If we don’t, then we don’t love the person we care for.
+You will be doing yourself and your family member a favor if you take a second look at your beliefs and consider alternate perspectives.

 “Mom/Dad did so much for me growing up.
 It’s selfish to say ‘no.’”